Turkey Deports 11 French Relatives Of terrorist Suspects - UrduPoint

 Turkey Deports 11 French Relatives Of 'terrorist' Suspects

-Turkey has sent 11 French relatives of suspected "terrorist fighters" back home, the Turkish interior ministry said Monday, the latest in the country's renewed push to deport foreign militant insurgents
+Turkey has sent 11 French relatives of suspected "terrorist fighters" back home, the Turkish interior ministry said Monday, the latest in Ankara's renewed push to deport foreign militant insurgents

-Paris, (APP - UrduPoint / Pakistan Point News - 9th Dec, 2019 ) :Turkey has sent 11 French relatives of suspected "terrorist fighters" back home, the Turkish interior ministry said Monday, the latest in the country's renewed push to deport foreign militant insurgents.
+Paris, (APP - UrduPoint / Pakistan Point News - 10th Dec, 2019 ) :Turkey has sent 11 French relatives of suspected "terrorist fighters" back home, the Turkish interior ministry said Monday, the latest in Ankara's renewed push to deport foreign militant insurgents.

-"Eleven French citizens have been deported to their home country," it said in a statement.
+"Eleven French citizens have been deported to their home country," a ministry statement said.

-A judicial source in France confirmed that four women and their seven children had arrived in France early on Monday.
+A French judicial source confirmed that four women and their seven children had arrived early on Monday, after they were released from camps in parts of northeastern Syria.

 Under a 2014 accord between France and Turkey, Paris agreed to take back militants trying to return home from Syria via Turkey and incarcerate them at home.

-Two of the women returned Monday were already targeted by arrest warrants and will soon face a judge, while the other two were sought by police and have been placed in custody, the French source said.

-Another source close to the case said the women had escaped from a camp controlled by Kurdish forces in Syria before being captured by Turkish police.
+Another source close to the case said the women had escaped from a camp controlled by Kurdish forces in Syria before they were captured by Turkish police.

-Ankara has sharply criticised Western countries for refusing to take back citizens who left home to join the Islamic State group (IS) in Syria and Iraq.

 The bulk of the foreign militants are being held in Syria itself, with thousands languishing in prisons and camps across the country's northeast.